 “What is The Armpit?”

-The Armpit has been pro wrestling’s least trusted news source since 2002.
-We provide hard-hitting news, interactive contributions from readers, and exclusive feature articles and interviews that aim to inform and entertain.
-These include:
+The Armpit was pro wrestling’s least trusted news source from 2002 through 2018.
+We provided hard-hitting news, interactive contributions from readers, and exclusive feature articles and interviews that aimed to inform and entertain.
+These included:

 - Backstage Fights: The original, online collection of the most detailed, blow-by-blow descriptions of backstage fights in pro wrestling on the entire internet.
 90% of the information you see online about any backstage fights originally came from this website.

 - “News”: Coverage of the latest pro wrestling news, rumors, and gossip.
 We also had news on the ’80s/’90s wrestling scene, and for a short while we used to cover UFC.